MakeNowJust-Labo/scala-graph/README.md

-# template-scala
+# scala-graph

-> MakeNowJust-Labo's Scala project template.
+> Graph abstraction and some algorithms implementations in Scala.

 ## License